-INDICATOR: GRADE: RECOMMENDATIONS 4.
-High availability of healthy food vendors BENCHMARK: The modified retail food environment index across all census areas is ≥ 10.
+4. High availability of healthy food vendors BENCHMARK:

+The modified retail food environment index across all census areas is \geq 10.
 [The mRFEI is the proportion of healthy to unhealthy food retailers, representing "the percentage of retailers that are more likely to sell healthful food (CDC, 2011)."A mRFEI of 10 would mean that 10% of food retailers are more likely to sell "healthful" options.]
+KEY FINDINGS:

-KEY FINDINGS: Due to the prevalence of fast food restaurants and convenience stores, unhealthy food vendors greatly outnumber those likely to sell healthful options in both Edmonton and Calgary.
-The % of census tracts meeting the Benchmark increased marginally in both Calgary and Edmonton.
-D PRACTICE Use incentives (e.g. tax shelters) and constraints (e.g. zoning by-laws) to influence the location and distribution of food stores, including fast-food outlets and fruit and vegetable suppliers.
-Encourage municipalities to consider the healthfulness of products offered when providing licenses to food trucks located at festivals and family-oriented locales where children gather.
+Due to the prevalence of fast food restaurants and convenience stores, unhealthy food vendors greatly outnumber those likely to sell healthful options in both Edmonton and Calgary.
+Over half of census tracts met the Benchmark in both Calgary and Edmonton.
+RECOMMENDATIONS RESEARCH Calculate the mRFEI on an annual basis to assess trends in availability of healthy food vendors.
+PRACTICE Use incentives (e.g. tax shelters) and constraints (e.g. zoning by-laws) to influence the location and distribution of food stores, including fast-food outlets and fruit and vegetable suppliers (Raine et al., 2012).
+Consider the healthfulness of products offered when providing licenses to food trucks located at festivals and family-oriented locales where children gather.
 POLICY Use municipal zoning policies to improve food environments.
 For example, when a grocery store closes down, municipalities can prevent covenants that restrict future grocery store potential.
 Consider tax incentives for entrepreneurs with innovative ways of offering healthy foods to neighbourhoods (e.g. mobile markets).
-HOW CAN ALBERTA RAISE THE GRADE?
-Create and mandate municipal zoning policies for increasing incoming healthy food vendors.
-Follow municipal zoning policies to increase healthy food vendor proportion.
-Calculate the mRFEI on an annual basis to assess availability of healthy food vendors.
+2015 2016 2017 2018 2019 2020 2021 С D D D D D D

-INDICATOR: GRADE: RECOMMENDATIONS 5.
-Limited availability of unhealthy food vendors BENCHMARK: Traditional convenience stores (i.e., not including healthy corner stores) and fast food outlets not present within 500 m of schools KEY FINDINGS: Most schools in Edmonton (75.9%) and Calgary (70%) have at least one convenience store or fast food restaurant within 500 m.
-Similar findings in three towns from north, central and southern Alberta were also observed.
-D RESEARCH Explore facilitators and barriers in decreasing the proximity of unhealthy food stores to schools.
+5. Limited availability of unhealthy food vendors BENCHMARK:

+Traditional convenience stores (i.e., not including healthy corner stores) and fast food outlets not present within 500 m of schools KEY FINDINGS:

+Most schools in Edmonton (75.9%) and Calgary (71.7%) have at least one convenience store or fast food restaurant within 500 m, comparable to three towns from north, central and southern Alberta.
+The BFE project found similar findings with 71% of assessed schools (n = 24) across 7 Alberta communities having unhealthy vendors within 500m of each school.
+RECOMMENDATIONS RESEARCH Explore facilitators and barriers in decreasing the proximity of unhealthy food stores to schools.
 PRACTICE Continue to work with schools to identify strategies to encourage students to remain on school grounds during breaks, and offer appealing healthy choices at school.
+[Closed campuses protect students from unhealthy food options].
 POLICY Establish healthy zones around schools through appropriate zoning by-laws that limit the number of unhealthy food vendors in close proximity (Heart & Stroke, 2013).
 Change municipal zoning policies to address unhealthy food vendors: (1) When fast food restaurants within 500 meters of schools close down, only allow healthy food vendors to replace them; (2) As new proposals come forward for land use, create by-laws that restrict poor food retailers within 500 meters of schools.
-HOW CAN ALBERTA RAISE THE GRADE?
-1. Create and mandate municipal zoning policies for increasing incoming healthy food vendors within 500 meters of schools.
-2. Follow municipal zoning policies to ensure only healthy food vendors within 500 meters of schools.
-3. Annual check that all incoming food vendors are healthy food vendors 500 meters from schools.
+In rural areas where small geographical size may limit the feasibility of zoning changes, work with schools to mandate closed campus policies to restrict access to unhealthy foods for children during the school day.
+2015 2016 2017 2018 2019 2020 2021 С D D D D D D